HigherOrderCO/Kind/DOCUMENTATION.md

   whether its ports are pointers or unboxed numbers (3 bits), and the label (26 bits).

-- `ERA`: is stored inside other nodes and do not use any extra space.
-An `ERA` node is represented by a pointer port which points to itself.
+- `ERA`: is stored inside other nodes and does not use any extra space.
+An `ERA` node is represented by a pointer port that points to itself.
 That's because `ERA`'s rewrite rules coincide with what we'd get if we allowed ports to point to themselves.

-- `NUM`: is stored inside other nodes and do not use any extra space.
+- `NUM`: is stored inside other nodes and does not use any extra space.
 A `NUM` node is represented by a numeric port.
 In order to know if a port is a number or a pointer, each node reserves 3 bits of its last uint to store that information.